The word vata means to blow or move like the wind.

 Samana Vayu: Whereas prana vayu represents the force of attraction, samana vayu represents the force of absorption, pulling the impressions we are drawn to toward the center of our being.
 For example, samana vayu carries nutrients from the intestines into the circulatory system, and the sensations of things we touch are carried from the skin to the central nervous system.
 When samana vayu is functioning properly, impressions are properly absorbed.
-When it is in a state of dysfunction, absorption becomes difficult,and malnourishment and numbness may occur (respectively).
+When it is in a state of dysfunction, absorption becomes difficult, and malnourishment or numbness may occur.

 Apana Vayu: Cellular activity produces both work and waste.
-While udana is responsible for the work, apana vayu is responsible for cleaning up the waste.
-Apana vayu eliminates waste primarily through the functions of urination, defecation and menstruation.
-However, it is responsible for all the downward flowing energy of the body and as such is also responsible for the energy needed for carrying the child out of the womb and into the world.
+While udana vayu is responsible for the work, apana vayu is responsible for cleaning up the waste.
+Apana vayu eliminates waste primarily through the functions of urination, defecation, and menstruation.
+It is responsible for all the downward flowing energy of the body and as such is also responsible for the energy needed for carrying the child out of the womb and into the world.

 The natural expression of vata dosha in the constitutioni of the body and mind reflects the qualities inherent in the dosha.
 Examples of the way these qualities manifest are as follows:

 Light: The bones of the body are narrow